LordDemonos/Quarm.Guide/README.md

 ### Step 6: Placebos

 Navigate to your TAKP folder and find eqgame.exe.
 Right click and select Properties.
-Under Compatability, select "Run this program in compatability mode for Windows XP (Service Pack 3)" and "Run this program as an administrator".
+Under Compatibility, select "Run this program in compatibility mode for Windows XP (Service Pack 3)" and "Run this program as an administrator".

 ### Xanax's Checklist for Minimal Crashes